dylan10293/dylan10293/README.md

 ## 🚀 About Me
 * 🌐 Currently pursuing my Master's in Computer Science at Pace University
 * 💻 Over 4 years of experience in full-stack web development
-* 🎮 Valorant enthusiast (even if I'm not very good – currently rocking Platinum 3!)
+* 🎮 Valorant enthusiast (even if I'm not very good)

 <br>